dedayoa/arrow-weekday/README.md

 ##### `weekendDays( startArrow, endArrow )`

-Calculate the number of weekend days between the arrowObj and `otherArrow`.
+Calculate the number of weekend days between the `startArrow` and `endArrow`.
 Weekend days are Saturday and Sunday.

 If `endArrow` comes before `startArrow`, then this function will return a negative value.

 ##### `addWeekDays( arrowObj, amount )`

 Add week days to a arrowObj, modifying the original arrowObj.
-Returns the arrowObj.
+Returns an arrowObj.

 ##### `subtractWeekDays( arrowObj, amount )`

 Subtract week days from the arrowObj, modifying the original arrowObj.
-Returns the arrowObj.
+Returns an arrowObj.

 ##### `isWeekDay( arrowObj )`